rki-mf1/2023-Workshop-Madagascar-IGS/README.md

 | 13:00-15:00 | [Phylogenetic analyses Hands-on & demo](day04-thursday/phylogeny.md) |
 | 15:00-15:15 | Coffee break |
 | 15:15-16:00 | Wrap up & questions, Thank you and Goodbye! |

+### <a name="5"></a> Working with your own laptop

+You can either install a linux distribution as a dual boot or just install windows on linux (WSL).
+This will allow you to run a linux system within your windows environnment and it is recommended.
+You can check the installation instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) (page en français [ici(https://learn.microsoft.com/fr-fr/windows/wsl/install)])

+You will then need to install the required environnments in mamba/conda.
+The list of environments used for this tutorial is available on [this page](mamba_commands.md)

 ## Acknowledgement